 Drop all assumption.
 Drop all interpretations.
 Drop all labels.
-From neutral ground, look precisely for the beauty in things, for the talent in people, for the quality in a conversation.
+Now from neutral ground, look precisely for the beauty in things, for the talent in people, for the quality in a conversation.
 Exercise gratitude for what you perceive and for your own place in life.
 Consciously look for the best in everyone and everything and observe how life changes accordingly.

 3. The Conditional-Mirror

 Moving from the grand to the subtle – from our outer world to our inner world.
 We are now looking at the very moment when we wake up in the morning.
 What are the first thoughts that cross our minds?
 Is what we think really fresh everyday?
-When we look closely we’ll find that most of our thought-patterns are repetitions and derivations of the past mirroring back into the present moment.
+When we look closely we’ll find that most of our thought-patterns are repetitions and derivations of the past playing back into the present moment.
 A few examples:

 1 | I think: »How in the world can I keep up with my long todo-list today?«